Oil Hits Two-Year Highs as U.S. Stockpiles Drop

 Continue Reading Below

 On Wednesday, the U.S. Energy Information Administration reported that crude inventories fell by 1.9 million barrels in the week ended Nov.
 17, exceeding analyst expectations for a drop of 1.5 million barrels.
-The data helped ease concerns over increasing supply from the U.S. as global supply has declined.
+The data helped ease concerns over high stockpiles in the U.S. even as global supply has declined.

-Prices were also helped by disruptions in TransCanada Corp.'s Keystone pipeline, which leaked about 5,000 barrels of oil last week.
+Prices also rose on disruptions to TransCanada Corp.'s Keystone pipeline, which leaked about 5,000 barrels of oil last week.
 Analysts said this contributed to the decline of crude stockpiles at Cushing, Okla., an important hub for oil storage and pricing.

 "We continue to see support from the optimism that you'll see an extension agreed to next week," said Gene McGillian, research manager at Tradition Energy.
 Along with healthy demand, "those two factors still seem to be outweighing that U.S. and North American production is going to be increasing," he said.